oxylok/61-RedTeam/docs/challenge_templates/humanize_behaviour_v3.md

 ## Overview

 **Humanize Behaviour v3** tests bot scripts' ability to mimic human interaction with a web UI form with dynamic movements accross different sessions.
-It evaluates how well a bot navigates UI elements, interacts with form fields, and submits data without being caught by the bot detection system, based on  **mouse movement** and **keyboard interaction analysis.**
+It evaluates how well a bot navigates UI elements, interacts with form fields, and submits data without being caught by the bot detection system, based on  **mouse movement**, **keyboard interaction analysis.** and **mouse movement similarities over sessions**

 Miners must demonstrate precise, human-like interactions through their bot scripts when completing the form.
+And also they have to keep in mind their bots should not make same mouse movement trajectory in each iteration

 ---